Skip to content

 • Top 3 locked in by comparison #45

-Top 3 rankings displayFigure 2: The final leaderboard, ranked by conservative score (μ3σ\mu - 3\sigma).
-The top 3 are clearly separated from the rest, with high confidence (low σ\sigma) after just 47 comparisons.
+Figure 5: The final leaderboard, ranked by conservative score (μ3σ\mu - 3\sigma).
+The top 3 are clearly separated with high confidence after just 47 comparisons.

-1. E[Δσ] is the gold standard for active learning in pairwise ranking.
+1. E[Δσ]E[\Delta\sigma] is the gold standard for active learning in pairwise ranking.
 It directly measures expected information gain.

 2. Thompson Sampling adds healthy randomness by sampling from posteriors, naturally balancing exploration and exploitation.

-3. The hybrid approach (75% E[Δσ], 25% Thompson) combines their strengths while avoiding their weaknesses.
+3. The hybrid (75% E[Δσ]E[\Delta\sigma], 25% Thompson) combines their strengths.

 1. 🥇 Rose gold teardrop with subtle diamond accent

-2. 🥈 Minimalist gold circle (surprisingly close!)
+2. 🥈 Minimalist gold circle (surprisingly close)

 3. 🥉 Vintage-inspired cameo with modern twist

-I went with #1.
+Went with #1.
 Valentine's Day was saved.

 Previous: Part 2 - TrueSkill Demystified